 or these rustic cloche hoops from Plant Belle Shop in the UK.
 Just be aware that, although pretty, uncoated metal frames in the garden will rust and this rust can stain hands, clothes and fleece.

-or these modern rectangular aluminium ones from Gardening Naturally
+or these modern rectangular aluminium cloche hoops from Gardening Naturally

 We have two Easy Tunnels ourselves and they work very well, but we find them a bit narrow at 450mm wide.
 We also tried these 860mm wide bamboo cloche hoops but found that they lost their tight curve after a year, making them tricker to use.

 Of course you’ll need to cover your cloche supports with some sort of covering and I go through the options at the bottom of this article.

 You can buy lots of proprietary cage support structures online, made from timber or metal or bamboo, but if you’re starting out you might want to keep costs low and construct one yourself.

 DIY cages are composed of two parts, the support and the covering.
 The support can be as simple as posts topped with upturned terracotta pots that you drape the covering across and pinned to the soil or weigh down with bricks or stones along the edge.

 Another option is to make a frame from bamboo canes.
 We’ve tried this in the past but we found it impossible to tie the canes together to create a strong enough support.
 I managed to pick up these cane connectors on my travels and gave them a try this year.
 They worked to a point.
 It was hard to find canes with just the right size to fit into the holes and when I did the overall structure wasn’t very sturdy.
 I suggest these are okay for small cages but not large ones.
 Another cane connector I came across, which can be used with aluminium bars is called a Buildaball.
 Maybe this would result in a more robust cage.